brash6/adversarial_attack_image_classif/README.md

 To configure the project, you might want to modify constants.py file.
 In this file, you can choose to train or load model with different parameters.
 You can also try new attacks with different parameters.

+To load attacked data, make sure you have downloaded "attack_train_PGD.npy" and "attack_test_PGD.npy" and stored it in /Adversarial_attack/data or you can launch new attack and store results

 ## Run the project